EngOmarElsayed/VideoRecordingAPP/README.md

 - Generate unique outcomes, such as RAW format images, depth maps, or videos featuring custom timed metadata, differing from the default camera interface.
 - Access live pixel or audio data directly from the capture device.

 Key components of this architecture include sessions, inputs, and outputs.
 Sessions establish connections between inputs (like built-in cameras and microphones) and outputs, which process media from inputs into useful data, such as movie files or raw pixel buffers.
+Let's talk about the first componet AVCaptureInput.
 </br>
 </br>
 <p align="center">